MohamadKanso/FaceMaskDetection/README.md

 | HOG + KNN   | 1 min    | 87.77%      | 86.00%      | 87.00%       | 88.00%    |
 | CNN         | 20 mins  | 92.79%      | 92.69%      | 92.89%       | 92.79%    |

-## 📌 Additional Notes

-- **Limitations**: 🚫 Only some files may be available due to file size restrictions.
-For access to all resources, refer to the Google Drive link above.
-- **References**: 📚 For model methodologies and other technical details, see references in the report.

-## ✉️ Contact

-For questions or further details, please reach out to the author.